lamdu/hypertypes/README.md

 (Note that `recursion-schemes` can generate it for us from the simple definition of `Expr` using `TemplateHaskell`)

-As in our very first example, we only have one parameterized field type (we gave up on parameterizing over the `Int` in `Const`).
+This approach does have the single node type limitation, so we gave up on parameterizing over the `Int` in `Const`.
-This is the big limintation of this approach, but in return, we get several advantages.
+This is a big limitation, but we do get several advantages.

 We can represent an expression as `Fix Expr`, using: